Mayamariaruth/denice-hedstrom/README.md

 - This is the page the users are taken to when they press the 'submit' button on the contact form.
 It has a cute little 'thank you' note with a quote to be a little bit less formal and send some good energy to the users.
 - It has all the same features as the other pages so the user can continue scrolling on the site if they wish.
-- This provides a better user experience and it gives off a good energy, which is very important for a site for a healer.
+- This page improves user experience and it gives off a good energy, which is very important for a site for a healer.

 ![Thank you](docs/screenshots/thank-you.jpg)